Dear Coach -- Constant Fear

 So you see, I try really hard to look cool on the outside, but most days I struggle just to make it through.
 Sometimes it seems so hard that I feel like quitting, but what I really want to do is stop letting people (including myself) down and find a way to be great.

-Being great at the sport I love, or even being able to give it my all every day, will clam my fears like nothing else can.
+Being great at the sport I love, or even being able to give it my all every day, will calm my fears like nothing else can.
 And that’s the positive circle – succeed, have less fear of messing up, focus and perform better, succeed more, and so on.
 I know you’d like that too.

 I’ll see you at practice tomorrow.
 Let me know if I can help with those cones.